FIRST LOGIN TO YOUR ADMIN PANEL AND ACCESS THE PRODUCT SECTION

 - Tags - Tags are used to filter products.
-This also helps defining which products to show when the customers use the search function on the website.
-Good tags are usually the general variants of the product (size, colour, material) but also any other more specific informations.
+This also helps to define which products to show when the customers use the search function on the website.
+Good tags are usually the general variants of the product (size, colour, material) but also any other more specific information.
 If you wish to develop custom filters, those tags will be used to define the products to be shown for the specific filters.
-Note that specific filters is a custom functions requiring custom code from our side.
+Note that specific filters are custom functions requiring custom code from our side.

 You will then add a first option (ex: size)

-- type each sizes and separate them with a comma.
+- type each size and separate them with a comma.
 As soon as you add a "," the variant will be validated and appear as below.

 You can then add a second option (ex: colour)

 And up to a third option (ex: material)